Adopting a Second Dog

 Bonus tips (two or more dogs): If you have more than one dog the same steps apply; however, introduce the dogs to the new addition in shifts, never all at once.
 Note how each dog interacts with the new pup.
 Then, later on, you can bring them all together.

 How will you know if the dogs are getting along?
 Over time there should be “fewer grumpy moments, frequent play or interaction, and mutual grooming or cuddling.”
-If you’re still experiencing problems consider seeking guidance from a local professional dog trainer.Tags: adopt dont shop, adopting a second dog, mindful living, new dog, pet tips, puppies
+If you’re still experiencing problems consider seeking guidance from a local professional dog trainer.Tags: adopt dont shop, adopting a second dog, mindfulness, new dog, pet tips, puppies